Rangeela (1995 film): Production

-Ram Gopal Varma once loved a woman named Satya Polavarapu, who he claims did not love him back since she preferred a wealthier, better-looking man; this inspired him to write Rangeela.
+Ram Gopal Varma has stated that he was inspired from a personal experience involving a one-sided relationship which influenced the writing of Rangeela.

+In the opening credits of the film, each name is accompanied with an image of a vintage film star, including Madhubala, Dev Anand and Amitabh Bachchan.

 Soundtrack

 Rangeela's soundtrack featured 7 songs composed by A. R. Rahman with lyrics penned by Mehboob and an instrumental theme song.
-The audio was released in 14 May 1995 by Rahman's mother Kareema.
-It is listed in almost all lists of best Bollywood soundtracks.
+The audio was released on 14 May 1995 by Rahman's mother Kareema.
 According to the Indian trade website Box Office India, with around 32,00,000 units sold the soundtrack became the third highest-selling album of the year.

 The soundtrack fetched Rahman two Filmfare Awards – Best Music Director and R. D. Burman Award for New Music Talent.
 Mehboob got two nominations for Filmfare Award for Best Lyricist, for the tracks "Kya Kare" and "Tanha Tanha".
 Swarnalatha, Shweta Shetty and Kavita Krishnamurthy were nominated for Filmfare Award for Best Female Playback Singer for their respective tracks.

 Asha Bhosle received the Filmfare Special Award that year for her rendition of the song "Tanha Tanha".

-The song "Yaaro Sun Lo Zara" was originally composed for a Telugu film Super Police (1994) as "Baabu Love Cheyyara".
-The soundtrack was also released in Tamil, with title, Rangeela itself and lyrics penned by Vairamuthu.
-However, the reused track "Yaaro Sun Lo Zara" was not included in the Tamil version.
+The song "Yaaro Sun Lo Zara" was originally composed for a Telugu film Super Police (1994) as "Baabu Love Cheyyara", which was dubbed in Tamil as "Mama Love Pannu" written by Vairamuthu, with the Tamil soundtrack with the same name.
+The soundtrack was also released in Tamil, with title, Rangeela itself and lyrics penned by Vairamuthu and Palani Bharathi.
+However, the reused track "Yaaro Sun Lo Zara" was not included in the Tamil and Telugu versions, as it was used in the Telugu film Super Police, which itself was dubbed in Tamil.
 The soundtrack rights are now acquired by Tips Music Company.